haml/haml/doc-src/HAML_REFERENCE.md

 However, if a string marked HTML-safe is passed to [Haml's escaping syntax](#escaping_html), it won't be escaped.

-Finally, all the {file:Haml/Helpers.html Haml helpers} that return strings that are known to be HTML safe are marked as such.
+Finally, all the {Haml::Helpers Haml helpers} that return strings that are known to be HTML safe are marked as such.
 In addition, string input is escaped unless it's HTML safe.